-- 2. Network Connection (un-metered) cable jointing of single phase un-metered services to existing mains (live LV jointing is included in the scope, however, the Provider shall have in place adequate live working decision making and approved live working procedures) As with Unmetered Connections this scope includes associated excavation work, cable lay and backfill to tile/tape level - 3.
-Network Connection (un-metered OHL) overhead line connection of single phase un-metered services to existing overhead lines (live LV connections are included in the scope, however, the Provider shall have in place adequate live working decision making and approved live working procedures).
+- HEEU transfers overhead single phase overhead line connection of single phase services to existing overhead lines.
+The transfer, permanent or temporary disconnection, reconnection, or extension, of a service to such a point of supply.
+The installation of a new service to such a point of supply, excluding the joint onto an existing 3 phase overhead line. (live LV connections are included in the scope; however, the Provider shall have in place adequate live working decision making and approved live working procedures). - 3.
+HEEU new underground single phase cable jointing of single services to existing 3 phase mains (live LV jointing is included in the scope, however, the Provider shall have in place adequate live working decision making and approved live working procedures) As with HEEU transfers underground single phase this scope includes associated excavation work, cable lay and backfill to tile/tape level - 4.
+HEEU new overhead single phase overhead line connection of single phase services to existing 3 phase overhead lines (live LV connections are included in the scope; however, the Provider shall have in place adequate live working decision making and approved live working procedures).

-Note: item 3 is subject to DNO pilots / agreements
+Note: items 2,3 and 4 are subject to NO pilots / agreements